celso-alexandre/subterfuge/README.md

 ## How It Works

+0. (Optional) Extracts SRT from video using ffmpeg
 1. Parses the input SRT file into subtitle blocks
 2. Auto-detects source language if not specified
 3. Outputs translated SRT file with original timing preserved